Luke Steele (footballer): International career

 Steele is an England youth international, having played for his country at under-18, under-19 and under-20 level.
 He made his under-18 debut against Italy on 4 March 2002, coming on as a second-half substitute in a 3–0 defeat.
 In June that year, he was selected for a four-team tournament in Lisbon against Portugal, Norway and Slovakia; he played in the games against Portugal and Slovakia.

 In September 2002, Steele progressed to the England Under-19s team, making his debut in a 3–1 away win over Hungary at Hidegkuti Nándor Stadium in Budapest.
 He was the team's first-choice goalkeeper throughout qualification for the 2003 UEFA European Under-19 Championship, playing the first two games of each qualification round, before Lee Camp took over once qualification was secure.
 Steele started all three games at the finals in Liechtenstein in July 2003, but England were eliminated with just one win in three group games.
 Steele played just twice for the Under-20s, both friendlies, but he kept a clean sheet in both as England beat the Netherlands and Russia.

 In September 2005, Steele was called up to the England Under-21s team, for the 2007 European Championship qualifiers against Austria and Poland.
 He was also called up in November 2005 for the England U-21 squad.

 Managerial career

 On 8 February 2023, Steele agreed to become joint-manager of Peterborough Sports alongside Michael Gash.
+In there 3 seasons they achieved 3 record high finishes including a 12th place finish in there 3rd season.
 Following a poor start to the 2025–26 season that saw the club sitting bottom of the league with four points from eight matches, Gash and Steele were sacked.